Murder of Jong-Ok Shin: Background

-Location and context

-The murder took place in the Charminster area of Bournemouth, Dorset, an area popular with international language students due to its proximity to local colleges and the town centre.
-At the time, local media reported concern about attacks on foreign students, though Dorset Police stated such incidents were rare and that overall crime rates in the area remained low.
+At 02.50 on 12 July 2002, 26-year-old Jong-Ok Shin, a South Korean international student, was fatally stabbed in Bournemouth, England while walking home from a discotheque.
+On 22 August 2002 Omar Benguit was arrested for the offence and on 31 January 2005, after two previous trials on 13 July 2003 and 5 April 2004 had resulted in hung juries, Benguit was found guilty of Shin’s murder and sentenced to life imprisonment.
+He has maintained his innocence from the time of his arrest and a campaign run by his sister Amie argues that he was wrongfully convicted.

+Shin was stabbed while walking home along Malmesbury Park Road in Charminster, Bournemouth after a night out with friends at the Elements nightclub.
+She died of her injuries less than an hour later at a hospital.
+Her final words as reported by a doctor were that her attacker was "a man wearing a mask who ran away".
+With no immediate suspect, Dorset Police launched a public appeal.
+Several weeks later, a local woman known publicly as "BB" implicated Benguit while being interviewed for shoplifting, which led to Benguit being charged with murdering Shin, while Nicholas Gbadamosi was charged with assisting him.
+They were also charged with raping 'BB', who became the chief witness for the prosecution.

+At the first trial on 13 July 2003, the jury failed to reach verdicts in relation to the murder, but Gbadamosi was cleared of rape.
+At a retrial in 2004, Benguit was acquitted of rape and Gbadamosi of assisting in the murder, but no verdict was reached for the murder charge against Benguit.
+A third trial commenced on 18 January 2005, when Benguit was convicted of Shin's murder and sentenced to life imprisonment.

 Jong-Ok Shin

 Jong-Ok Shin (신정옥) was born in early July 1976 in South Korea, where she completed a university degree in trade and commerce.
 She travelled to the United Kingdom in November 2001 to improve her English.
 She enrolled at the Anglo European School of English on Lansdowne Road and lived in the nearby Charminster area.
 She was known as "Oki" to friends.

 During her time in Bournemouth, Shin worked part-time at a bank and at a local hotel.
 Friends and teachers described her as kind, hard-working, and well-liked by other students.
 She celebrated her 26th birthday with friends and her host family a week before her death.

 Her parents, Tae Yeon Bae and Jong Geun Shin, had hoped she would return to South Korea in the near future.
 Her death prompted widespread sympathy both in the United Kingdom and South Korea.